Advanced Diploma in British Archaeology (from 2025)

 Course content

-There are three modules, with one module offered each year.
+There are two modules, with one module offered each year.
 You obtain the Advanced Diploma by successfully completing one of the modules.
 The modules are:

 • Early Prehistoric Britain